marcinweryk/logcollector/README.md

 Using the drop down menu you can save the list of the files or you can copy all the files to one location.

-Tested on windows, not tested on Linux or Mac OS
+Tested on Windows, not tested on Linux or Mac OS